saymrwulf/stable-baselines3/notes.md

-2015-01-28T00:54:00 - Minor doc updates: linking to article on quantization (stable-baselines3) 2015-02-06T22:04:00 - Implementing approach from a new paper read last night (stable-baselines3) 2015-02-06T18:19:00 - Refactor for clarity, might break a few tests though (stable-baselines3)
+2015-01-28T00:54:00 - Minor doc updates: linking to article on quantization (stable-baselines3) 2015-02-06T22:04:00 - Implementing approach from a new paper read last night (stable-baselines3) 2015-02-06T18:19:00 - Refactor for clarity, might break a few tests though (stable-baselines3) 2015-02-06T17:20:00 - Minor doc updates: linking to article on quantization (stable-baselines3)